skyebook/cassandra-opsworks-chef-cookbook/README.md

 that is it was created for CI and development environments.
 Attributes will be used in the future, doing so for single-server installations won't be difficult.

+This has been forked from Michael Klishin's [awesome cookbook](https://github.com/michaelklishin/cassandra-chef-cookbook) to include more specific OpsWorks support.

 ## Apache Cassandra Version

 This cookbook currently provides

- * Cassandra 1.2.x via tarballs
- * Cassandra 1.2.x (DataStax Community Edition) via packages.
+ * Cassandra 2.0.0 (DataStax Community Edition) via packages.
+ * Automatic Seed assignment from the [Deployment JSON](http://docs.aws.amazon.com/opsworks/latest/userguide/workingcookbook-json.html) passed in by OpsWorks.

 ## Supported OS Distributions